jordalgo/wordpress-setup/SETUP.md

 * [Setting up Apache, MySQL, and PHP locally](http://jason.pureconcepts.net/2012/10/install-apache-php-mysql-mac-os-x/)
 * [Installing wordpress](https://codex.wordpress.org/Installing_WordPress)

+!Note!
+You may have to re-run the apache setup above if you've recently upgraded your OS.

 #### Clone this Repo or Fork this Repo

 ```bash